Updated December 2025

 The School respects every parent’s right to make decisions concerning their child’s education.

-Parents may seek access to personal information held by the School about them or their child by contacting the School’s Director of Corporate Services.
+Parents may seek access to personal information held by the School about them or their child by contacting the School’s Director of Corporate Services (see "Contact Details" section below).
 However, there will be occasions when access may be denied.
 Such occasions would include where release of the information would have an unreasonable impact on the privacy of others or where the release may result in a breach of the School’s duty of care or other legal obligations to the student.

 Under the Privacy Act 1988, the Notifiable Data Breach (NDB) Scheme makes it compulsory for the School to notify specific "eligible data breaches" to individuals affected by the breach, and to the Office of the Australian Information Commissioner (OAIC).